mattrussi/gitlab-com-runbooks/docs/patroni/deprovision-db-benchmarking-env.md

 From time to time we create Patroni cluster(s) in the `db-benchmarking` environment, with or without, using data disk snapshot of `gstg` or `gprd`.
 We understand the need to provision and use GCP resources in the `db-benchmarking` environment for a project/task but we want to be frugal and control the cost associated with such transient GCP resources.

-Our desire is to have automation to deprovision unused GCP resources based on TTL.
-We want to automate the deprovisioning of unused GCP resources based on TTL.
-But for now, the DBRE team will use a manual procedure for it.

 We want automation to deprovision GCP resources according to TTL.
 While we are awaiting the automation, as a stop-gap solution, the DBRE team will use a manual procedure for it.

 This runbook describes the procedure the DBRE team uses to deprovision the GCP resource (VMs, disk storage, disk snapshots etc.) in the `db-benchmarking` environment.